 Hobbies/Interests: I love to travel, and I hit the gym a lot.
-I see as many movies as I can and have an eclectic taste in music; and I’m a published author.
+I see as many movies as I can and I adore country music; and I’m a published author.
 Oh, and even though I don’t smoke, I collect Zippos … and baseballs … and license plates.

 A bit about your work experience and skills: I have had a number of jobs since leaving school: hairdressing, caring and waitressing.

 Four years ago, my husband was injured in Afghanistan and after caring for him, and seeing others in his and my situation, it made me want to help people to be able to deal with traumas that have happened to them or to people they care about.
 I decided I wanted to be a counsellor, so I am currently studying for an advanced diploma in relational centred psycho-therapeutic counselling.